agoncal/agoncal-application-cdbookstore/README.md

 * `./standalone.sh -c standalone-full.xml`

-Then you need to create a Queue with the following command in `jboss_cli.sh` : `jms-queue add --queue-address=invoiceQueue --entries=jms/queue/invoiceQueue`
+Then you need to create a Queue with the following command in `jboss_cli.sh` :

+* Create the queue : `jms-queue add --queue-address=invoiceQueue --entries=jms/queue/invoiceQueue`
+* Delete the queue : `jms-queue remove --queue-address=invoiceQueue`

 ### Test with Arquillian